 Step 1.
 Click on the Start button and search for Windows Security.

 Step 2.
 In the available results, click on Windows Security to open it.

 Step 3.
-Click on the Device Security under the Windows Security window.
+Click on Device Security under the Windows Security window.

 Step 4.
-In the next window that opens, click the link Security processor details under the Security Processor section.
+In the next window, click the link Security processor details under the Security Processor section.

 Step 5.
-Here, next to the Specification version, you can see the TPM version.
+Here, you can see the TPM version next to the Specification version.

 How to view TPM Version in Windows 10 and 11 from BIOS?

 You can also find out the TPM version from BIOS.
-Enter into the BIOS/UEFI while booting your PC by pressing ESC or DEL or any other key specified by your PC manufacture.
+Enter into the BIOS/UEFI while booting your PC by pressing ESC or DEL, or any other key specified by your PC manufacturer.
 You can see their TPM version.